 Violence and bribery allowed The Peaky Blinders enormous levels of control in the area.
 Economically, politically and socially, The Peaky Blinders called the shots and dictated the decisions.
 Culturally, they were dominating the scene.– Jessica Brain for Historic UK

-There was backlash.
+Obviously, there was backlash.
 The Peaky Blinders moved away into the countryside to avoid any further harm.
-Soon after, the Sabini rival gang (portrayed in the second season) made a move on Kimber and the Birmingham Boys, establishing themselves as king shit of Central England.
+Soon after, the Sabini rival gang (portrayed in season 2) made a move on Kimber and the Birmingham Boys, establishing themselves as kings of Central England.
 The latter slinked away back into their hidey holes when they were faced by a more dominant criminal force.
 Heavy lies the crown, as they say, and if you can’t bear the brunt of the weight, someone else will.

 The Peaky Blinders faded into the margins of history, gangs no longer identifying under the namesake.
 Years later, ex-members grew ashamed of their actions with old, according to Chinn.
 The term “Peaky Blinders” or to be a “Peaky Blinder” eventually became nothing more than a generic term describing violent street youth.